2023

 Bass playing introvert started playing with his brother Marty in Lovers of Today.
 He left Belfast for Manchester where he played for wonderful but obscure indie and soul bands before moving to London where he attached himself to Belfast cult band Pig.
 Fell out of love with music after a punishing couple of years on the Agricultural College circuit with The Brilliant Pebbles but has now almost recovered.
 Does lots of things but none really well.

-Contact the Auld Gods through Facebook, Twitter, our YouTube channel or email
+Commune with Auld Gods through Facebook, our YouTube channel or email.